 Or is it?
 The reality of the situation is that, with so much competition, your emails need to stand out in an inbox brimming with messages, all of which are aiming to catch your customer’s attention.
 This isn’t easy, and it explains why less than 60% of marketers find success with their email campaigns.

-In order to optimise your time in the inbox, let’s address some of the issues that may be holding you back.
+In order to optimize your time in the inbox, let’s address some of the issues that may be holding you back.
 Being aware of these common mistakes can help you get the most out of your marketing campaigns, and it helps to be open to exploring a few alternative tactics.

 We understand that writing engaging content isn’t always easy, and that it can be extremely discouraging when it doesn’t yield the results you’d hoped for.
 But you’ll be surprised to learn just how effective a couple of little tweaks can be.
 Reading through your emails before you send them and looking out for these small details will take you a few minutes, but it can help your campaigns exponentially.